 Jumping a tooth

 Some people report poorly maintained chains jumping a tooth on either the cam or crank sprocket, and with a bit of imagination you can visualise the chain being so loose that it bunches up and disengages with one tooth on the sprocket and then is picked up by a different one, perhaps because the tensioner had failed or, as result of some other mechanical failure, like wear on the oil pump drive wheel that cause there to be much more slack in the system than under normal conditions.
-If the chain somehow jumped a tooth on the crank you would be two teeth out on the cam shaft and that would no doubt be a serious problem.

 Based on the limited amount of adjustment available on the tensioner for the 89cc engine hopefully you'll run out of adjustment long before this is a serious risk, and when you do that would be your cue to fit a new chain.
 Genuine DID replacements are around £20.

 1⏎ The only information I could find from DID-Daido, who manufacture Honda's C90 cam chains, relates to power transmission chains.
 This gives a limit of 2% for chains used on small sprockets